metal3d/docker-auto-dnsmasq/README.md

     # ubuntu/debian
     sudo apt install python3-docker
   ```
-- You really need to know what you do !
+- You really need to know what you do!
 Even if that project should not break anything, it's important to know that we are not responsible for problems that may happen on your computer.
 Keep in mind that we will add a service, and we will need to open one port.
 So, check twice what you do.

 # Update from outdated version